PouriaAmini/dislog/README.md

 and easy to use.
 It allows you to collect and store logs from multiple sources in real-time.
 Dislog is an open-source project and welcomes contributions from the community.

-Visit out [Dislog Docs] to learn about how Dislog is implemented.
+Visit out [Dislog Wiki] to learn about how Dislog is implemented.

 ---